ONLY AN AUTHORIZED OFFICER CAN CLICK ‘ACCEPT’ ON BEHALF OF THE PARTNER.

 "Price List" means the then current published Sophos price list posted on the Sophos Partners website and/or any subsequent amendments by Sophos.

-“Privacy and Data Security Regulations” shall mean Applicable Laws which are relevant to the processing, security, use or disclosure of Personal Information.
+“Privacy and Data Security Regulations” shall mean local applicable laws which are relevant to the processing, security, use or disclosure of Personal Information.

 "Product Description" means the description of the Products describing the facilities and functions as supplied by Sophos to the Partner from time to time.